 The church continued to grow in body and spirit and on November 20, 1977, ground was broken for an extension on the parish hall that included a gymnasium and additional classrooms.

 Those early years in the new building coincided with a world-wide movement of the Holy Spirit and St. Bartholomew’s became fully involved in the movement, particularly after a weekend put on by Faith Alive.
 The Rev. Chuck Murphy, who became priest during this period, embraced the charismatic expression of Christianity and St. Bartholomew’s was known for many years as a leader in the Episcopal charismatic movement.

 The years that followed saw continued growth, but some tough decades for clergy, who did not, for various reasons, remain at St. B’s.
 The programs, however, were robust and St. B’s has had strong children’s, youth, adult and music ministries.

 Things changed dramatically for St. B’s in the spring of 2004, when approximately half the congregation left the Episcopal Church and started Anglican Church of the Re-deemer.
 The Rev. Jill Zook Jones filled in as interim until, the Rev. Dr. Jerry Smith arrived in January of 2005.
 Over the past decade, the church has regrown, rediscovering its Episcopal roots while affirming its evange-listic and evangelical theological leanings.
 The Rev. Dr. Jerry Smith completed his tenure at St. B's on May 15, 2016.
-The Rev. Dr. Christian Brady was hired at Interim Rector on October 1, 2016 to assist the parish in conducting the search for a new rector.
+The Rev. Dr. Christian Brady served as Interim Rector from October 1, 2016 to June 30, 2017.

 Learn more about St. Bartholomew's through this booklet prepared by Marjie Smith for St. B's 60th anniversary.
 Hardcopies are available through the church office.